 Using the physiologic control framework (Fig. 1), we identified potential hazards and specified systematic mitigations.
 We followed the ISO 14971 risk management process to identify and address potential harms to the patients.
-Particular emphasis was placed on the automated algorithms, and the IEC 60601-1-10 standard was used as guidance for the design of the control system (Gunduz et al., 2019).
+Particular emphasis was placed on the automated algorithms, and the IEC 60601-1-10 standard was used as guidance for the design of the control system [1].
 With an automated system, the stimulation parameter space needs to be constrained to known-safe levels as the algorithm commands state changes.
-This "actuation limit" can be achieved by limiting the algorithm's access to specific pre-configured programs (patterns of stimulation) (Afshar et al., 2013; Swann et al., 2018b).
+This "actuation limit" can be achieved by limiting the algorithm's access to specific pre-configured programs (patterns of stimulation) [27, 36].
 The clinician-researcher then effectively defines a boundary on parameters, with assurance that the algorithm never exceeds these limits.
 It is vitally important to provide visibility of the device state to the users, both the subject and the clinician.
 This observability was implemented on the patient controller with specific state alerts, including both the state of the algorithm (enabled/disabled) and the active stimulation program.
 All available states were also verified in software testing.
 Aligned with this specification, the patient controller also provides a mechanism to enable and disable the adaptive algorithm with a button press.
-Supporting the deactivation feature and stimulation limits, a pre-selected open-loop "fallback" program is also defined, which the stimulator defaults to upon manual termination of the algorithm (Swann et al., 2018b).
-Temporal safeguards on algorithmic adjustments were also added, including ramped transitions in intensity between stimulation programs to avoid subject discomfort such as paresthesia (Herron et al., 2017b), and timing interlocks to avoid inadvertent rapid transitions at classification boundaries.
+Supporting the deactivation feature and stimulation limits, a pre-selected open-loop "fallback" program is also defined, which the stimulator defaults to upon manual termination of the algorithm [36].
+Temporal safeguards on the algorithmic adjustments were also added including ramped transitions in intensity between stimulation programs to avoid subject discomfort such as paresthesia [37], and timing interlocks to avoid inadvertent rapid transitions at classification boundaries.
 As an abundance of caution, we specified that the adaptive motion algorithm should be disabled during recharge to prevent changes in the stimulation program and ensure a known stimulation state is always maintained throughout the process.

-2.5.
-Acute verification methods: state monitoring and alerts
+2.5 Acute Verification Methods: State Monitoring and Alerts